thensunny/SQA-Interview-Assignment-For-Freshers/README.md

 Skills in managing time effectively to ensure that testing activities are completed within deadlines while maintaining quality.

  # Details Discussion on the Assignment Issue report
+ This Testing Issue Report serves as a critical document for capturing and tracking issues discovered during the manual testing of the application.
+Understanding this report is essential for freshers in QA to ensure they can effectively identify, document, and communicate issues.

+**Key Components of the Testing Issue Report**
+**Test ID:**
+Each issue is assigned a unique identifier (ID) for easy tracking and reference.
+This helps in quickly locating specific issues within the report.
+**Test Title:**
+A brief description of the issue.
+This should clearly convey what the problem is, allowing team members to grasp the context without needing to dive into details immediately.
+**Description:**
+A detailed explanation of the issue, outlining:
+What happened.
+How it was discovered.
+What steps were taken to reproduce the issue.
+Any additional context that may be relevant for understanding the problem.
+**Severity/Priority:**
+This indicates the impact of the issue on the application.
+Severity: How severe the issue is (e.g., Critical, Major, Minor).
+Priority: How quickly it needs to be addressed (e.g., High, Medium, Low).
+This distinction helps the development team prioritize fixes based on user impact and urgency.
+**Steps to Reproduce:**
+A clear, numbered list of steps that someone else can follow to reproduce the issue.
+This is crucial for developers or other testers to validate the issue.
+**Expected Result:**
+This section specifies what the expected behavior of the application should be when following the steps outlined.
+It provides a benchmark for determining whether the issue is valid.
+**Actual Result:**
+A description of what actually happened when the steps to reproduce were followed.
+This is crucial for identifying discrepancies between expected and actual behavior.
+**Attachments/Screenshots:**
+If applicable, any screenshots or additional documentation that illustrate the issue should be included.
+Visual aids can often clarify complex problems and provide context.
+**Status:**
+This indicates whether the issue is Open, In Progress, Resolved, or Closed.
+Keeping track of the status helps in managing the workflow and ensuring accountability.
+**Assigned To:**
+This section identifies who is responsible for addressing the issue.
+Knowing who is assigned can help in following up and ensuring timely resolution.
+**Comments/Notes:**
+A space for additional information, updates, or communication regarding the issue.
+This could include feedback from developers, discussions about potential solutions, or notes on testing after the fix has been implemented.
+Importance of the Testing Issue Report
+Communication Tool: This report serves as a bridge between testers and developers, ensuring everyone is on the same page regarding issues that need addressing.
+Documentation: It provides a historical record of the testing process, which is invaluable for future reference and learning.
+Quality Assurance: By systematically documenting issues, the report helps ensure that all identified bugs are addressed before the application goes live, enhancing the overall quality of the product.

  # Conclusion
  This QA Testing Assignment not only enhances manual testing skills but also provides valuable insights into the overall quality assurance process.
 By systematically validating the homepage's functionality, it ensures a high-quality user experience for the end users.